Best fonts in Squarespace: 2023 fonts list and font pairings

 SANS Serif Fonts

 Brandon Grotesque has been a favourite of mine for years.
-It was my paragraph font for my first Ashley Srokosz brand back in 2014, I didn’t use it from 2018 to 2020, but I came back to it in 2022 with the launch of this website.
+It was my paragraph font for my first Ashley Srokosz brand back in 2014, I didn’t use it from 2018 to 2020, but I went back to it from 2022 until mid-2024.

 This font is based on magazine fonts from the 1920’s and 1930’s, and I really like the slightly rounded corners that show up especially pronounced on a heavier weight.
 This slight rounding of the corners makes it feel more friendly, approachable, and less serious than Neue Haas Grotesk.